2017 Water Quality Report

 If FULL payment of your balance due is not received in our office within 60 days of the statement date, then your service is subject to disconnection.
 In addition, your entire past due balance will be due and payable at that time - including those past due balances that are less than 60 days past due.
-Reconnection Fees will also apply.
-For the safety of our technicians, the District will not reconnect water service between the hours of 8:30 pm and 7:30 am.
+Reconnection fees will also apply.
+The District accepts checks or on-line credit card payment for emergency call service fees and payments.
+For the safety of our technicians, the District will not reconnect water service between the hours of 8:00 pm and 7:30 am.

 Suspicious Activity?
 Only uniformed District personnel should be seen inspecting and maintaining water meters and other public water system infrastructure.
 If you see any suspicious activity, please contact our office or the local police department.

 465 Duke Drive • Franklin • 37067

 Office 615-628-0237 • Fax 615-628-0241

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.